tlin0809/isletAutoLabeler/README.md

 - Filtered correlation: only cells co-expressing both genes in each pair are used to enhance correlation

+Output DEGs and strongly correlated gene lists can be readily used for downstream analyses.

 To run subsequent cross-comparision analysis, run `findMechanismMarkers()` twice with separate population groups.